JosepEscrig/Wire_Mesh_Sensor/README.md

 [rotationMatrixGenerator](/rotationMatrixGenerator.m) generates the rotation matrix for an especific angle of rotation

-[rotateData](/rotateData.m) rotates void fraction data matrix the angle of the rotation matrix
+[rotateData](/rotateData.m) rotates void fraction data matrix using the rotation matrix for an especific angle of rotation

 To be continued...